facebook/react-devtools/README.md

 you the root React components that was rendered on the page, as well as the subcomponents that they ended up rendering.

-By selecting one of the components in the tree you can inspect and edit it's current props and state in the panel on the right.
+By selecting one of the components in the tree you can inspect and edit its current props and state in the panel on the right.
 In the breadcrumbs you can inspect the selected Component, the Component that created it, the Component that created that one, and so on.